 Late July, August & September – The river crossing

 Many people want to see the dramatic river crossings when the columns of wildebeest and zebra scramble their way across the Grumeti and Mara rivers to reach the richer grazing lands of the Masai Mara in southern Kenya.
-The animals mill around for a while on the southern banks before suddenly one brave wildebeest takes the plunge into the river current and then thousands follow in a dramatic watery stampede.
+The animals mill around for a while on the southern banks before suddenly one brave wildebeest takes the plunge into the river current.
+Then thousands follow in a dramatic watery stampede.
 Some do not make it.

-However its very unlikely that you will be able to witness one of the crossings as their timings vary dramatically from year to year depending on the rains.
-In dry years, many of them do not even cross into Kenya
+However it is difficult to say this is the best time for the wildebeest migration.
+It is touch and go that you will be able to witness one of the crossings as their timings vary dramatically from year to year depending on the rains.
+In dry years, many of them do not even cross into Kenya.
+Your best bet is to stay for 3-4 nights to maximize your chances.

 July to October/November – Northern Serengeti & Masai Mara